WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWireing.md

 # 5) Power up and test Voltages

-Plug in the Esp32 USB cable
+Plug in the Esp32 USB cable and add the batteries.

 1) Check 5v pin is at 5v +-0.1v
 1) Check 3.3v pin is at 3.3v +-0.1v